Energiesparen-fuer-Mieter

 In the bedroom

-The optimal temperature for our respiratory system is 18 °C. In the bedroom, however, 16 - 17 °C is perfectly sufficient.
-The lower room temperature not only saves energy, but also protects the mucous membranes and has a positive effect on the quality of sleep.
+The optimum temperature for our airways is 18°C. In the bedroom, however, 16 - 17°C is perfectly adequate.
+The lower room temperature not only saves energy, but also protects the mucous membranes and makes a positive contribution to the quality of sleep.

 Cookie notice